 The overall performance of emerging markets has been – in great part – divorced from the latest global economic crisis.
 As noted, this was the exact reason why so many multinationals appeared recession-proof, despite amassing huge losses in the West.

-For a fortune 500 company, opening new markets is instinctive.
-In case of startups and small businesses, however, it’s often considered an all-important status symbol.
+For a Fortune 500 company, opening new markets is instinctive.
+In the case of startups and small businesses, however, it’s often considered an all-important status symbol.

 Running an international company that successfully navigates multiple markets does more than establish trust among customers.
 It’s an irrefutable proof of concept, demonstrating your entrepreneurial moxie to investors and prospective business partners alike.